Policy in relation to the use of covert investigative techniques

 7.2 A renewal takes effect at the time at which the authorisation would have ceased to have effect but for the renewal.
 An application for renewal should not be made until shortly before the authorisation period is drawing to an end.
 Any person who would be entitled to grant a new authorisation can renew an authorisation.
 Authorisation may be renewed more than once provided they continue to meet the criteria for authorisation.

-8.1 The authorising officer who granted or last renewed the authorisation or notice must cancel it if he or she is satisfied that the directed surveillance, the use or conduct of the covert human intelligence source (CHIS) no longer meets the criteria for which it was authorised (see annexes 1 or 2 for cancellation of directed surveillance or use of a CHIS forms and annex 8 for guidance on the process).
-When the authorising officer is no longer available this duty will fall on the person who has taken over the role of authorising officer or the person who is acting as authorising officer.
+8.1 The Authorising Officer who granted or last renewed the authorisation or notice must cancel it if he/she is satisfied that the Directed Surveillance, the use or conduct of the Covert Human Intelligence Source (CHIS) no longer meets the criteria for which it was authorised (see annexes 1 or 2 for cancellation of directed surveillance or use of a CHIS forms and annex 8 for guidance on the process).
+When the Authorising Officer is no longer available this duty will fall on the person who has taken over the role of Authorising Officer or the person who is acting as Authorising Officer.
 In respect of an authorisation or notice to obtain communications data, if the applicant becomes aware that the authorisation is no longer necessary or proportionate he or she should notify NAFN who must cease the authorised conduct.
 When it is appropriate to do so, a communications service provider should be advised of the cancellation of an authorisation, for example, where details of an authorisation have been disclosed to a communications service provider.

-- oversight of the reporting of errors to the relevant oversight commissioner and the identification of both the causes of errors and the implementation of processes to minimise repetition of errors
+(e) oversight of the reporting of errors to the relevant oversight Commissioner and the identification of both the causes of errors and the implementation of processes to minimise repetition of errors

-- oversight of the implementation of post-inspection action plans approved by the relevant oversight commissioner, where necessary
+(g) oversight of the implementation of post-inspection action plans approved by the relevant oversight Commissioner, where necessary

-- raising awareness of RIPA, the IPA and the Policy in relation to the use of covert investigative techniques
+(i) raising awareness of RIPA, the IPA and the Policy in relation to the use of Covert Investigative Techniques

 11.2 Also, regard must be had to the provisions of the Protection of Freedoms Act 2012, which requires a regulatory framework for surveillance camera systems comprising a code of practice and a surveillance camera commissioner - see the Protection of Freedoms Act 2012 (Code of Practice for Surveillance Camera Systems and Specification of Relevant Authorities) Order 2013.